brimdata/super/book/src/intro.md

 So what's going on here?
 The data model here is acting both as a strongly typed representation of JSON-like sequences as well as a means to represent relational tables.
-And SuperSQL is behaving like SQL when applied to table-like data, but at the same time is a
-pipe-syntax language for arbitrarilty typed data.
+And SuperSQL is behaving like SQL when applied to table-like data, but at the same time is a pipe-syntax language for arbitrarilty typed data.
-THe super-structured data model ties it all together.
+The super-structured data model ties it all together.

-Moreover, the runtime must handle arbitrarily typed data.
+To make this all work, the runtime must handle arbitrarily typed data.
 Hence, every operator in the SuperSQL has defined behavior for every possible input type.
 This is the key point of departure for super-structured data: instead of the unit of processing being a relational table, which requires a staticly defined schema, the unit of processing is a collection of arbitrarily typed values.
 In a sense, SuperDB generalizes Codd's relational algebra to polymorphic operators.